Wassaic, New York

 One of the earliest recorded Europeans to settle in Wassaic was Richard Sackett.
 He petitioned the Colonial Government on March 11, 1703 for a license to purchase a tract of land in "Washiack".
 He was known as Captain Richard Sackett when appointed the first Dutchess County clerk in 1715.

 By the 1770s, Wassaic was processing Ancram pig iron into steel.
 This continued into the early 1800s, providing steel for the Harris scythe works at Hammertown, near Pine Plains in northern Dutchess.

 During the Revolutionary War, General George Washington marched through Wassaic on the way to Connecticut.

 Among Wassaic's main employers in the 19th century were Gridley Iron Works and the Harlem division of the New York and Harlem Railroad.
 In 1861, Gail Borden opened a factory for producing a condensed milk that would not need refrigeration.
 This was a welcome ration for the Union troops during the Civil War.
 Long sold by Borden, it is today marketed as Eagle Brand Condensed Milk.
 Wassaic was also known for dairy, sheep and grain farming.

 Wassaic is home to The Wassaic Project, a non-profit arts and music organization and the Wassaic Artist Residency.
 They provide summer programming as well as run an artist in residence program.

+Demographics

+Transportation

 Wassaic station is the northernmost station on the Harlem Line of Metro-North Railroad.
 The station, once located in the hamlet, has been moved one mile north of it.
-The station also provides easy access to the Harlem Valley Rail Trail, which extends south to the Hamlet of Wassaic and north, for approximately 24 miles, to Orphan Farm Road, above Taconic State Park.
-The trail follows the former route of the Harlem Division of the New York and Harlem Railroad, and is used for recreational hiking and biking.
+The station also provides access to the Harlem Valley Rail Trail, a paved sidewalk constructed along the former railroad roadbed subsequent to the removal of the trackage in 1983, thereby precluding the extension of passenger service beyond Wassaic.